Silvac34/myc/ReadMe.md

-  api.py                  --> Python Flask Web App file configure.py            --> holds the configuration settings depending on the environment DevData.py              --> File used to populate the database with mock data (juste for dev purpose) test/ backend_tests/
+  api.py                  --> Python Flask Web App file configure.py            --> holds the configuration settings depending on the environment DevData.py              --> File used to populate the database with mock data (juste for dev purpose) DatataModel_example_file.json    --> It is not used in the app, it is here to illustrate the app's data model test/ backend_tests/
     test.py               --> Unit test for the backend part of the App (Python Flask)